Fellowship of Catholic University Students: History

-FOCUS established its pilot program in January 1998 at Benedictine College in Atchison, Kansas, with two staff members and 24 students.
-Curtis Martin discussed the mission of the organization with Pope John Paul II that same year.
+FOCUS was founded by Curtis Martin and Edward Sri in 1998.
+The organization established its pilot program in January 1998 at Benedictine College in Atchison, Kansas, with two staff members and 24 students.
+That same year, Curtis Martin discussed the mission of the organization with Pope John Paul II.
 At the invitation of Archbishop Charles J. Chaput, former archbishop of Denver, a FOCUS program was established in the fall of 1998 at the University of Northern Colorado, Greeley.
-The group is now headquartered outside of Denver.
+The organization is now headquartered outside of Denver.